ampedandwired/bora/README.md

 * **status** - Displays the current status of the stack
 * **validate** - Validates the template using the AWS CloudFormation "validate" API call

+### Change Sets
+Bora provides full support for working with [CloudFormation Change Sets](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) via the "changeset" command.
+The following subcommands are available (eg: `bora changeset <subcommand> ...`).
+Run `bora changeset help` for more information.

+* **changeset create** - Creates a change set for the stack
+* **changeset list** - Lists all available change sets for the stack
+* **changeset show** - Shows the details of a particular change set
+* **changeset apply** - Applies a change set.
+Any other available change sets will be automatically deleted by AWS after this action.
+* **changeset delete** - Deletes a particular change set for the stack

+Note that `bora diff` will also show you a summary of the change set that will be applied.
+It does this by creating (and automaticlly deleting) a temporary change set in order to get the change actions to display.

+Note that change set funtionality is not available via the Rake tasks at this time.

 ### Command Line